Your Skin Type: Understanding Aging Skin

 Contrary to what many believe, the effects of aging skin can appear long before you might expect.
 For many of us, the very first signs of aging skin happen somewhere around the age of 25, with at least a couple faint fine lines, discolorations or minor loss of volume being visible by the time the 30th birthday roll around.

 Over time, your skin will age.
 However, you are not completely at the whim of the hands of time.
-There things you can do to prevent premature aging, slow down the aging process, and possibly even reverse some of the damage that time has caused.
+There are things you can do to prevent premature aging, slow down the aging process, and possibly even reverse some of the damage that time has caused.
 Doing this all begins with an understanding of how your skin ages.

 The Breakdown on Aging Skin – Why It Happens